Run for your life. Run for your friends and family. Run for research.

 how it works

 Sign up for free here and join hundreds of Aussies taking on 3km a day this November.
-Get fit, have fun and raise research funds.
+Get fit, have fun and Run for Research.

 Make a difference

-You’ll raise vital funds for Australia’s best medical researchers beating the toughest diseases like cancer and heart disease.
+You’ll raise vital funds to help Australia’s best medical researchers defeat cancer, conquer heart disease and beat diabetes.

 Get fit, reduce your disease risk and raise vital funds to support world-class medical research into the hardest-to-treat cancers, heart disease, diabetes and rare genetic diseases.